North Fork, California

-North Fork (formerly Brown's and Northfork; Mono wa?ahhpY', "cedar grove") is an unincorporated community in Madera County, California, United States.
-As of the 2020 United States census it had a population of 3,250.
-For statistical purposes, the United States Census Bureau has defined North Fork as a census-designated place (CDP).
-North Fork is part of the Madera Metropolitan Statistical Area and is home to the tribal headquarters of the Northfork Rancheria of Mono Indians of California.
+North Fork (formerly Brown's and Northfork; Mono wa?ahhpY', "cedar grove") is an unincorporated community and census-designated place (CDP) in Madera County, California, United States.
+Located in the foothills of the Sierra Nevada, it had a population of 3,250 at the 2020 United States census.
+North Fork lies within the traditional homeland of the North Fork Mono and is the headquarters of the Northfork Rancheria of Mono Indians of California.